lucatume/di52/README.md

     $anotherClass = $c->make('another class');

-### Setter methods
+### Calling further methods
-There might be the need to call some `set` methods on the instance after it has been created, the container allows for that
+There might be the need to call some further methods on the instance after it has been created, the container allows for that

     $c = new tad_DI52_Container();